Nick Viergever: Sparta Rotterdam

 Viergever made his debut in the Eredivisie with Sparta Rotterdam in a 1–1 draw with NEC on 10 May 2009, coming on as a substitute for Edwin van Bueren in the second half.

 AZ Alkmaar

 In the summer of 2010, Viergever moved to AZ.
 He was named as vice-captain behind Maarten Martens at the beginning of the 2012–13 season, after Niklas Moisander and Rasmus Elm had left the club.
-With Martens ruled out through a long-term injury, Viergever skippered AZ for the most of the season.
+With Martens ruled out through a long-term injury, Viergever skippered AZ for most of the season.

 Ajax

 On 24 May 2014, it was announced that Viergever had signed a four-year contract with Ajax.
 Viergever scored an important goal for Ajax against FC Schalke 04 in the quarter-finals of the UEFA Europa League.
 After a 2–0 victory in the first leg in Amsterdam Viergever saw his team trailing with 3–0 in the away game in Gelsenkirchen before hitting the net in 110th minute of extra time, sending his club to the semi-finals on away goals for the first time in over twenty years.